 |Bookshelf Home | Contents | Index | PDF|

-Spreadsheets in Siebel applications allow the user to view a list of values consolidated into a more concise format.
+Spreadsheets in Siebel Business Applications allow the user to view a list of values consolidated into a more concise format.
 For example, instead of seeing a long list of services delivered over a period of many months, the user sees just one row of information with the revenues listed out over time, with a series of dates as column headers.

 The revenue spreadsheets are combined with revenue lists and revenue charts in Revenues views.
 You can move between the different displays by clicking the desired hyperlink in a Revenues view.
 This ability to view information in a variety of formats (list, chart, or spreadsheet) is useful when dealing with recurring revenues over time.
 This is especially true in cases where multiple products, employees, or revenue classes are involved in one user view.